Softnet-Free/softnet-ms/docs/guest/stateful.md

 ![]({{ site.baseurl }}{% link assets/images/image_guest.1_2.png %})

-I sent a confirmation mail to my email and received a guest client creation URL.
-In the next image, this URL is navigated:
+In the next image, I sent a confirmation mail to my email and received a guest client creation URL, then this URL is opened:

 ![]({{ site.baseurl }}{% link assets/images/image_guest.1_3.png %})